openstack/api-site/firstapp/source/networking.rst

 Because the SDKs do not fully support the OpenStack Networking API, this section uses the command-line clients.

-Use this guide to install the 'neutron' command-line client: http://docs.openstack.org/cli-reference/common/cli_install_openstack_command_line_clients.html#install-the-clients
+Use this guide to install the 'openstack' command-line client: http://docs.openstack.org/cli-reference/common/cli_install_openstack_command_line_clients.html#install-the-clients

 Use this guide to set up the necessary variables for your cloud in an